 Along with genetics, the environment in which a fetus develops plays a critical role in whether a baby is born with physical or mental abnormalities.
-Statistically, there are a number of common factors that place a baby at greater risk, including:
+Statistically, a number of common factors place a baby at greater risk, including:

-- Family history of birth defects, intellectual impairments or genetic disorders
+- A family history of birth defects, intellectual impairments or genetic disorders

-- Mothers who are 35 or older at delivery
+- A mother who is age 35 or older at delivery

-- Couples with a history of miscarriages or infertility
+- Parents with a history of miscarriages or infertility

-- Mothers with chronic diseases such as diabetes or seizures
+- A mother with a chronic disease, such as diabetes or seizures

-- Exposures to certain medications or illnesses in pregnancy
+- Exposure to certain medications or illnesses in pregnancy

-There also are hundreds of disorders that can be diagnosed in fetuses, including:
+There also are hundreds of disorders that may be diagnosed in fetuses, including: